 - From the Hickory Furniture Mart—with a selection of 100 factory outlets, stores and galleries, representing 1,000 of the world’s most popular furniture manufacturers and all under one roof—to High Point and Lenoir’s 20 Miles of Furniture, North Carolina is the home furniture capital of the world

-- Concord Mills is a shopping and entertainment destination with more than 200 stores, including manufacture and retail outlets.
+- Concord Mills is a shopping and entertainment destination with more than 200 stores, including manufacturer and retail outlets.

 Top photo opportunities